 It wasn’t long until Tereza had volunteered at the World Barista Championship in Dublin.
 “I knew I wanted to find out more about speciality coffee and this seemed like a good place to start.
 But I actually didn't enjoy it at all!”
-This shocked me as I expected obsessive enthusiasm, but she goes on to explain “They had the newest Black Eagles, best coffee, most skills and it was really pretentious.
-I just didn't like it”.
-So much so that it made her question if she wanted to follow specialist coffee if that’s the world she would be entering.
+This shocked me as I expected obsessive enthusiasm, but she goes on to explain “They had the newest Black Eagles, best coffee and skills, but it was really pretentious."

 More travelling and self-discovery, and 200 Degrees

 What to do this situation?
 Jump back on the plane for some more travelling!
 It was time to hit Germany’s speciality coffee scene in Berlin.
-“There’s more than 45 speciality coffee shops there.
-They're really chilled and relaxed and it made me realise it was another side of the same coin.”
-So, armed with this new realisation that it didn’t have to be pretentious, she returned to Cardiff and approached Uncommon Ground and 200 Degrees who have specialist elements but no pretention, and got offered both at the same time!
+“They have more than 45 speciality coffee shops.
+They're really chilled and it made me realise it was another side of the same coin.”
+So, armed with this new realisation that it didn’t have to be pretentious, she returned to Cardiff and approached 200 Degrees, who have specialist elements but no pretention.

-And so, began Tereza’s teaching career in 200 Degree’s Barista School in Cardiff.
-She gives me a whirl around her beloved school and has developed a program that sound fun and informative.
+And so Tereza’s began her teaching career in 200 Degrees' Barista School in Cardiff.
+She gives me a whirl around her beloved school and has developed a program that sounds fun and informative.
 She’s very conscious about how to bring the content to life and is brisling with ideas to improve almost every aspect.
-You can book a course right now.

 200 Degrees is special

 Having asked what she loves the most about her job the answer is “Our team.
-And I really like our coffee machine and give it a hug when I come back from travelling and get straight on it, my hands are weirdly soft when I’ve not been making coffee so the Black Eagle is fired up.
-I enjoy teaching now too which I didn't think I'd ever enjoy.
-Feeling I've helped people out is amazing.”
+And I really like our coffee machine and give it a hug when I come back from travelling and get straight on it.
+I enjoy teaching now too which I didn't think I'd ever enjoy."

 Some images are from Teressa's instagram account @czech_barista_tee.
 You can follow us too @200degs